Bikepacking and gravel videos – Part IV

 The documentary film ‘Gravel – A Love Letter’ captures the essence of gravel cycling by sharing what it means to the riders.
 Leading characters are three PEARL iZUMi athletes, Hannah Shell, Marley Blonsky, and Angela Naeth.
 The film delves into the history of gravel racing.
 And the effect it has on the towns and the inhabitants along the routes.

 Grateful | Alec Suriyuth

 By Yama Folk

 The film Grateful, created by Yama Folk and starring mountain cyclist and photographer Alec Suriyuth, focusses on mental health and the value of the simple things in life.
 Friendship, riding singletrails and photography have given Alec a renewed respect for the natural world.
-The film is not just about the powerful message, the footage of British Columbia makes you want to visit this stunning place!
+The film is not just about the powerful message.
+Also, the footage of British Columbia makes you want to visit this stunning place!